collectiveaccess/ProvidenceDocs/_source/workflow/workflow.rst

       }
    }

-In this example, ca_movements is a primary type, shipping is a movement sub-type and date is an option for the shipping sub-type (and others as well) specifying what date element should be used to calculate this movement sub-types place in the object's history.
+In this example, ca_movements is a primary table, while shipping is a movement type and date is an option for the shipping type (and others as well) specifying what date element should be used to calculate this movement types place in the object's history.
 (For the ca_storage_locations primary type in the example, related is an object-storage location relationship type, and template is an option of that relationship type).

 Note that display of deaccessions (managed via the ca_objects_deaccession editor bundle) in the object use history is controlled using the ca_objects primary type.
 If it is present in the configuration deaccessions will be shown, formatted using the supplied template and color, as in the example above.